 So what makes the cloud such an attractive option for DR?

 1. Less costs.
 The public cloud greatly reduces DR site costs since you pay only for the computing and storage resources you use.
 Application servers are shut down or run at minimal capacity during normal operations at a negligible cost.
-Unlike NAS storage where you also pay for unused capacity, storage capacity in the cloud is elastic (i.e., pay as you grow).
+Unlike NAS storage where you also pay for unused capacity, cloud storage capacity in the cloud is elastic (i.e., pay as you grow).
 In many cases there’s no additional cost since you need this capacity anyway for backup.

 2. Less risk.
 Moving to the cloud can have major business implications, and many enterprises prefer a low-risk incremental strategy.
 Rather than moving your entire infrastructure to the cloud, moving DR to the cloud lowers risk and preserves the existing datacenter investment.